Friday, April 5, 2019

 i.
 The foundation for these qualities is for the child to have a secure, enduring attachment or bond to an adult with whom the child is in frequent contact.

 c.
-True parents will continue to help the child with frustration management, as discussed in 4.b., below
+True parents will continue to help the child

-3. True parents of loving social child
+3. True parents of loving social

 [In summary, whether from the start or as remediation, true parents will help the child to form an enduring attachment, if not to a parent, to someone often seen, and on that foundation develop self-confidence and emotional stability.]

 a.
 For the altruistic social child best to practice appropriate relationships with material objects, true parents will enroll the child in a group of altruistic children in which teams build with blocks, care for plants, and follow recipes.
 School staff could even help the development of self-confidence, if necessary.
 In any case, whether or not the child is in school, the true mother can initiate and oversee the process from individual stability to pair relations to activity upon the environment.
+[The developmental sequence of individual, pair relations, and joint action, as manifested in the three blessings is applied in EXPO even to the analysis of history]

-4. True parents of unique child
+parents of unique child

 a.
 True parents are sensitive to the i.
 While such sensibility may be a special gift for some, it can, anyway, be developed. unique child’s continually changing thoughts and feelings

 ii.
-True parents respond with joy, gratitude, praise, and encouragement to a child’s unique expression of his/her creativity
+True parents respond with joy, gratitude, praise, and encouragement to a child’s unique expression of his/her creativity The uniqueness of persons and of expressions of creativity is taught in UT]

 b.
 Ideal parenting would have an infant observed at all times, with the infant’s expression of wants--whether to give or to receive--satisfied within incrementally increasing lengths of time, so that frustration is sufficiently tolerable not to produce anger